Overview

 Address Errors

-Addressing Department staff is required to correct all address discrepancies reported by citizens, staff, the Post Office, Knox911 or other agencies.
+Addressing Department staff is required to correct all address discrepancies reported by citizens, staff, the Post Office, Knox 911 or other agencies.
 Common problems include address numbers that are out-of-sequence or out-of-block range and the use of an address number with an incorrect street name.

 The Addressing Department reviews street and subdivision names to ensure they do not duplicate existing names throughout Knox County.

-Reserve a New Street or Subdivision Name
+Reserve a New Street

+To propose a street or subdivision name, complete the Street Name and/or Subdivision Name Request and return it to the Addressing Department by email, mail or in person.
 Developers or property owners can reserve street and subdivision names within their development for up to 5 years.

 -